 Aligning the risk management strategy and policies on internal control with achieving the objectives The Risk Management Framework seeks to establish how organisational risk is managed.
 Risks form the basis of internal control evaluation through the annual audit programme, and will be subject to ongoing evaluation through each programmed internal audit.
 Risk Management Framework, Internal Audit Plan, Audit reports, External review of effectiveness, Annual Governance Statement, Internal Audit Annual Report and Opinion, Local Code of Corporate Governance.
 Evaluating and monitoring the authority's risk management and internal control on a regular basis Corporate Risks are subject to quarterly reviews, and the Risk Management framework is periodically reviewed to ensure it remains current.
 The internal audit programme is subject to an annual review and formal review, with planning over the longer term, balancing the Council's priorities and risks.
-The GRAC undertake regular self- assessments of their performance, regular updates on progress towards the audit plan and implementation of recommendations are provided to the Committee on a quarterly basis along with and Annual Report and Opinion.
+The GRAC undertake regular self- assessments of their performance, regular updates on progress towards the audit plan and implementation of recommendations are provided to the Committee on a quarterly basis along with an Annual Report and Opinion.
 The internal audit contract is also subject to an external quality control review.
 GRAC self-assessment, Risk Management Framework, Internal Audit Plan, Audit reports, External review of effectiveness, Head of Internal Audit Statement of Compliance, Annual Governance Statement, Internal Audit Annual Report and Opinion, Local Code of Corporate Governance.
 Ensuring effective counter fraud and anti-corruption arrangements are in place The Council takes part in national initiatives to reduce the potential for fraud and to identify fraud that may have occurred.
 Counter Fraud, Corruption and Bribery Strategy, National Fraud Initiatives.

-Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor The Council is part of the South Norfolk Internal Audit Consortium.
+Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor The Council is part of the Norfolk Internal Audit Consortium.
 The Consortium is currently subject to External Review to ensure it is delivering in accordance with best practice.
 Internal Audit plans are developed and the Internal Audit Service is resourced according to these plans.
 External review of effectiveness, Annual Governance Statement, Internal Audit Annual Report and Opinion, Head of Internal Audit Statement of Compliance, Local Code of Corporate Governance.
 Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment that its recommendations are listened to and acted upon The Council has elected to develop the Governance, Risk and Audit Committee (GRAC) to have oversight of internal control while taking responsibility for good governance practice.
 The Committee has strong oversight and is empowered to hold the organisation to account.
 GRAC terms of reference, GRAC reports and minutes, Member training, GRAC self-assessment.
 Ensuring effective arrangements are in place for the safe collection, storage, use and sharing of data, including processes to safeguard personal data The Council has a Data Protection Policy and a Data Quality Policy and is also Public Sector Network Code of Connection Compliant (PSN), to ensure the most sensitive data it holds is held securely.
 This is further supported by the Council's IT Security Policy.
-The Council has a Senior Information Risk Officer (SIRO) with the Head of Legal Services being assigned to this role.
-A SIRO role description identifies key responsibilities, further supported by a new Information Risk Policy and work is ongoing in relation to the new General Data Protection Regulations (GDPR) requirements which came into effect from 25 May 2018 and received a substantial audit assurance during 2018/19.
+The Council has a Senior Information Risk Officer (SIRO) with the Director for Resources being assigned to this role.
+A SIRO role description identifies key responsibilities, further supported by the Information Risk Policy and the new General Data Protection Regulations (GDPR) requirements.
 Data Protection Policy, Data Quality Policy, IT Security Policy, PSN compliance, SIRO role description Information Risk Policy, Internal audit.